Swimming Lakes That Are an Easy Day Trip from LA

 Distance: 30 miles from Hollywood

-Parking: At entrance to 3 miles hike from trailhead to swimming hole
+Parking: At the entrance, in a lot.
+It's a 3 miles hike from trailhead to swimming hole

 Distance: 30 miles from Hollywood